sjtalkar/milestone2_waterwells_deepnote/doc/assets/crops.md

 * `IRR_TYP1PA` - which indicates if the land is irrigated or not for the crop farming
 * `IRR_TYP2PA` - which provides details on the type of irrigation performed on a specific farming land.

-Unfortunately those data are available only for the 2016 and 2018 datasets.
-It feels very complicated to augment the 2014 dataset with irrigation status from past years as a crop/farming land in 2014 might not necessary cover the same land area and might be used for a different crop with a different irrigation system.
-These fields have thus been ignored at this stage.
+Unfortunately those data are available only for the 2016 and 2018 datasets so these fields have thus been ignored at this stage.
 ## Mapping at the Township level
 Please refer to this documentation [Overlaying San Joaquin Valley Township Boundaries](doc/etl/township_overlay.md)